Updated 9 May 2023

-The provisional ball can only be used if you can not find your original ball or if you find it out of bounds.
+The provisional ball can only be played if you cannot find your original ball or if you find it out of bounds.
 Take a 1-stroke penalty to your score for the hole and play the provisional ball.

 However, if you find your original ball in-bounds, there is no penalty; you just play the hole out with that ball.

 The USGA has introduced a "local rule" to maintain pace of play as follows:

 If a ball is lost or out-of-bounds and no provisional has been played, drop a ball 1 club length into the fairway (yes, on the fairway) nearest to the point of loss or where last crossed the out-of-bounds line and no nearer the hole and add two penalty shots to your score for the hole.
 This is the "best guess" of your fellow players.
 Endeavor to not waste time trying to figure out exactly where you lost your ball.